Raven's Pass: 2008: three-year-old season

 The pair met again in the Group One St James's Palace Stakes at Royal Ascot in June.
 Henrythenavigator prevailed again, but the margin was reduced to three quarters of a length.
 After a trip to France, in which Raven's Pass finished runner-up to Tamayuz in the Group One Prix Jean Prat, he lined up against Henrythenavigator for the third time in the Group I Sussex Stakes at Goodwood in July.
 The result was the same as before, but this time the margin of victory was a head.

 In August, Raven's Pass was dropped down a level and gained his first win of the year in the Group II Celebration Mile at Goodwood before a fourth clash with Henrythenavigator in the Group I Queen Elizabeth II Stakes at Ascot.
-Raven's Pass goy the better of his rival for the first time and registered his biggest win in Europe.
+Raven's Pass got the better of his rival for the first time and registered his biggest win in Europe.

 The final meeting between Raven's Pass and Henrythenavigator came a month later in the 2008 Breeders' Cup Classic at Santa Anita.
 In this race, Fortune was replaced as the colt's jockey by Frankie Dettori.
 American Champion Curlin took the lead early in the straight but was passed by the two European colts, with Raven's Pass claiming the victory to become the first English-trained winner of the Classic.